ncspimenta/bolsonaro-foreign-policy/IPRI_Data/figures/README.txt

 Generated using: 27-visualization-wordcloud-un-19to22.R

-- `fig_28_bigram_un19to22.png`: 15 most frequent bigrams from Bolsonaro's speeches at the UNGA from 2019 to 2022.
+- fig_28_bigram_un19to22.png: 15 most frequent bigrams from Bolsonaro's speeches at the UNGA from 2019 to 2022.

 Generated using: 28-visualization-bigrams-un-19to22.R

+- fig_29_wordcloud_ambassadors.png: Wordcloud of Bolsonaro's speech to ambassadors in 2022.

+Generated using: 29-visualization-wordcloud-speech-ambassadors.R

+- fig_30_bigram_ambassadors.png: 15 most frequent bigrams from Bolsonaro's speech to ambassadors in 2022.

+Generated using: 30-visualization-bigrams-ambassadors.R